sunmingtao/poker-hand-analysis/Leaks.md

 ## When to 2x the river OOP (Villain bets the flop then checks back the turn)

-1. When river is a A or K
+1. When river is a A or K, board is paired, and completes flush
+2. Single paird board, no flush, no straight